What the CLTV:CAC Ratio Reveals

 The ratio is then computed by dividing CLTV by CAC.

 A ratio above 1:1 indicates that the company’s marketing effort is profitable.
-A ratio below 1:1 indicates that customer acquisition is a money-losing initiative for the company, a warning signal.
+A ratio below 1:1 shows that customer acquisition is a money-losing initiative for the company, a warning signal.

-A CLTV:CAC ratio of 2:1 or greater indicates that the marketing effort is efficient.
-With a 2:1 ratio, a company generates two times the gross profit amount that it invests in new customer acquisition.
-Such metrics indicate that the company can grow sales profitably.
+A CLTV:CAC ratio of 2:1 or higher indicates an efficient marketing effort.
+With a 2:1 ratio, a company generates twice the gross profit it invests in new customer acquisition.
+Such metrics suggest that the company can grow sales profitably.

 Conversely, a smaller ratio indicates that improvements are needed in the new customer acquisition process.

-The CLTV sets the theoretical maximum you could spend to break even on acquisition, but in practice, businesses target a healthy multiple to ensure profitability.
-Most healthy businesses target a ratio between 2:1 and 3:1.
-Below that, acquisition may not be sustainable.
-Above that, you may be underinvesting in growth opportunities.
+The CLTV sets the theoretical maximum a company could spend to break even on acquisition, but in practice, businesses target a healthy multiple to ensure profitability.
+Most healthy businesses target a 2:1 to 3:1 ratio.
+Below that, acquisitions may not be sustainable.
+Above that, a company may be underinvesting in growth opportunities.

 Using This Metric Strategically